ctdio/node-golang-native-addon-experiment/README.md

 Hello world!
 ```

-If you want to see in action, but don't want to go through the trouble of running the commands, you `cd` into the
+If you want to see in action, but don't want to go through the trouble of running the commands, you can `cd` into the
-`helloworld` and run the provided `run-build.sh` script to get a working build.
+`helloworld` directory and run the provided `run-build.sh` script to get a working build.

 ```bash
 $ ./run-build.sh